MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 In summary:

 - Walrus Sites are served through a portal; in this case, `https://walrus.site`.
-There can be many portal, and anyone can host one.
+There can be many portals, and anyone can host one.
 - The subdomain on the URL points to a specific object on Sui, that allows the browser to fetch and render the site resources.
 This pointer can be:
   - A SuiNS name, such as `flatland` in `https://flatland.walrus.site`; or
   - the Base36 encoding of a the Sui object ID, such as `0xb09b312b...` in the example above.

 Curious to know how this magic is possible?
 Read the [technical overview](./overview.md)!
-If you just want to get started try Walrus Sites out, check the [tutorial](./tutorial.md).
+If you just want to get started trying Walrus Sites out, check the [tutorial](./tutorial.md).